 The interim unaudited condensed consolidated financial statements included herein have been prepared by U.S. Gold Corp. (the "Company", "we", "us", or "our") without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "Commission").
-Certain information and footnote disclosure normally included in interim unaudited consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") which are duplicate to the disclosures in the audited consolidated financial statement have been omitted pursuant to such rules and regulations, although we believe that the disclosures are adequate to make the information presented not misleading.
+Certain information and footnote disclosure normally included in interim unaudited consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which are duplicate to the disclosures in the audited consolidated financial statement have been omitted pursuant to such rules and regulations, although we believe that the disclosures are adequate to make the information presented not misleading.
 These interim unaudited consolidated financial statements should be read in conjunction with the financial statements and notes thereto in the Form 10-K filed with the Commission on July 26, 2019.

-In the opinion of management, all adjustments have been made consisting of normal recurring adjustments and consolidating entries, necessary to present fairly the unaudited interim condensed consolidated financial position of us and our subsidiaries as of October 31, 2019, the results of our unaudited interim condensed consolidated statements of operations for the three- and six-month periods ended October 31, 2019 and 2018, and our unaudited interim condensed consolidated cash flows for the three-month periods ended October 31, 2019 and 2018.
+In the opinion of management, all adjustments have been made consisting of normal recurring adjustments and consolidating entries, necessary to present fairly the unaudited interim condensed consolidated financial position of us and our subsidiaries as of January 31, 2020, the results of our unaudited interim condensed consolidated statements of operations and changes in stockholders' equity for the three- and nine-month periods ended January 31, 2020 and 2019, and our unaudited interim condensed consolidated cash flows for the nine-month periods ended January 31, 2020 and 2019.
 The results of unaudited interim condensed consolidated operations for the interim periods are not necessarily indicative of the results for the full year.